puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_datatypes.markdown

 Strings
 -----

 Strings are unstructured text fragments of any length.
-They may or may not be surrounded by quotation marks.
+They are often (but not always) surrounded by quotation marks.
 Use single quotes for all strings that do not require variable interpolation, and double quotes for strings that do require variable interpolation.

 ### Bare Words